 The Dharco Gravity pants are tight, yes, but they’re also super stretchy.
 Think of them kind of like your favorite pair of pants you put on after you’ve eaten too much.

-The material isn’t only stetchy, it’s also durable and water-repellant.
-That makes these great for long, wet, trail rides.
+The material isn’t only stretchy, it’s also durable and water-repellant.
+That makes these great for long, wet rides in the PNW.

 I also really appreciate that the waistband is a separate tapered panel and that the back comes up high enough that you don’t ever have to worry about plumbers crack.